Academy ›

 - Match sample/demonstration.
 If you show the product in a video, the delivered item must match.

-The AU-compliant refund policy
+The compliant refund policy

 - Major problem (you must offer refund or replacement).
 Product is unsafe, significantly different from description, would not have been bought if defect was known, or significantly fails to do what it should.